 - Micro-investing, which means investors can buy fractional shares in large companies

-- Free Core accounts for students with a .edu email address (up to 4 years)
+- Free Core accounts for students with an .edu email address (up to 4 years)

-- “Found Money” option for making purchases at common businesses, such as Walmart and Lyft
+- “Found Money” option when making purchases at common businesses, such as Walmart and Lyft

 - Round-Ups which make investing easy and automatic

-Both Wealthfront and Acorns are beneficial to clients who want to keep their investments and savings or checking accounts under the same roof.
-For Wealthfront, the checking/savings account come in the form of high-yield checking/savings cash accounts.
+Both Wealthfront and Acorns are beneficial for individuals who want to keep their investments and savings or checking accounts under the same roof.
+The Wealthfront checking/savings account comes in the form of a high-yield cash account.
 Acorns clients with Acorns Spend have access to a checking account and debit card.

 Investors with children will also like both robo-advisors.
-Wealthfront offers 529 College accounts, while Acorns’ Family plan allows parents to set up investment accounts for their children.
+Wealthfront offers a 529 College account, while Acorns’ Family plan allows parents to set up investment accounts for their children.

 Clients who like the idea of tax-loss harvesting will appreciate Wealthfront.
-This robo offers daily tax-loss harvesting, which they believe can help clients save on capital gains taxes better than other, less frequent methods.
+This robo offers daily tax-loss harvesting, which the company explains can save clients more money on capital gains taxes than less frequent methods.